Einzelgaanger/frontier-finance-nexus/CFF_Platform_Invoice.md

 ---

-*This invoice represents a comprehensive, enterprise-grade solution tailored specifically for Collaborative for Frontier Finance's ESCP Network platform.
+*This invoice represents a professional, enterprise-grade solution tailored specifically for Collaborative for Frontier Finance's ESCP Network platform.
 The system is designed to scale with your organization's growth while providing immediate value to your 120+ fund manager members.*

 **Total Investment:**
-- **Upfront Development:** $80,000
+- **Upfront Development:** $27,000
-- **Annual Maintenance:** $30,000 (Basic) / $48,000 (Premium)
+- **Annual Maintenance:** $9,600 (Basic) / $14,400 (Premium)
-- **ROI Timeline:** 12-18 months based on operational savings
+- **ROI Timeline:** 8-12 months based on operational savings